squid-cache/squid-cache.github.io/ConfigExamples/Authenticate/NtlmWithGroups.rst

  * [[ConfigExamples/Authenticate/Ntlm]] for NTLM (only)
  * [[ConfigExamples/Authenticate/WindowsActiveDirectory]] for Negotiate (NTLM and/or Kerberos)

 The example below uses winbind for group lookps.
-There are several other helpers bundled with Squid that perform group lookups.<<BR>>Look for '''group''' check type in the ''Access Control'' section of the [[http://www.squid-cache.org/Doc/man/|helpers index]].
+There are several other helpers bundled with Squid that perform group lookups.<<BR>>Look for '''group''' check type in the '''Access Control''' section of the [[http://www.squid-cache.org/Doc/man/|helpers index]].

 == Squid Configuration File ==